Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery

 \subsection{Hierarchical learning experiments}

-To further assess the skills discovered by the methods under study during training on a nominal environment, we introduce a hierarchical learning setting inspired from the \rl literature \cite{eysenbach2018diversity}.
-In \emph{HalfCheetah Hurdle}, hurdles are spaced out along the x-axis direction in front of the robot's initial position in \hc, see Figure \ref{fig:bench_summary}.
-As a result, the robot has to jump over them to be able to move forward, the reward definition remaining unchanged.
-Just like in \cite{eysenbach2018diversity}, we train a \ppo meta-controller \cite{schulman2017proximal} to choose a skill, which is to be unrolled in the environment for the next ten consecutive timesteps, among the ones learned by a given skill-discovery method during training on the nominal version of the environment, see Section \ref{sec:diversity}.
+To further assess the skills discovered by the methods during training on a nominal environment, we introduce a hierarchical learning setting inspired from the \rl literature ~\citep{eysenbach2018diversity}.
+In \hchurdles, hurdles are spaced out along the x-axis direction in front of the robot's initial position in \hc, see Figure \ref{fig:bench_summary}.
+The robot has to jump over them to move forward, the reward definition remaining unchanged.
+Just like in \citet{eysenbach2018diversity}, we train a \ppo meta-controller~\citep{schulman2017proximal} to choose a skill, which is to be unrolled in the environment for the next ten consecutive timesteps, among the ones learned by a given skill-discovery method during training on the nominal version of the environment, see Section \ref{sec:diversity}.
 The meta-controller is trained for 200 million policy interactions, corresponding to 20 million actions of the meta-controller.
-The meta-controller has access to the position of the robot.

 \textbf{Results and analysis.} The performance of the meta-controller is shown on Figure \ref{fig:hurdles} for various choices of skill-discovery methods used to generate primitives.
 By visualizing the meta policies in the environment, we observe that \ppo is able to learn a meta-controller that consistently manages to jump over multiple consecutive hurdles when it is trained with primitives derived from \pgame and \diaynsum, which achieve similar performance on this experiment.
 Surprisingly, all other skill-discovery methods fail to provide primitives that can be composed to make the robot jump over hurdles.